-If the person with dementia has previously had open discussions about their future wishes and preferences (advance care planning), it will be much easier to act on their wishes when they are no longer able to decide for themselves.
+If the person with dementia has previously had open discussions about their future decisions, wishes and preferences (advance care planning), it will be much easier to act on these when they are no longer able to decide for themselves.
 The person may have expressed these using one or more of the following:

 - Advance decision (or advance directive in Northern Ireland) to refuse treatment.
 This is a legally binding document.

 - Advance statement of wishes (for example, in a ‘Preferred priorities for care’ document).
 This is not legally binding, but it should be taken into account.